kimsQ/rc/docs/getting-started/introduction.md

 ## Quick start

-Looking to quickly add Ratchet plus to your project?
-Use the Ratchet plus CDN, provided for free by the folks at MaxCDN.
+Looking to quickly add kimsQ RC to your project?
+Use the kimsQ RC CDN, provided for free by the folks at MaxCDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page.]({{ site.baseurl }}/getting-started/download)

 Copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our CSS.